-- 6. Name the result as forest_stands_2012_results.shp and save it in the exercise_data/ forestry/results/folder. - 7.
+- 5. Check to calculate only the Mean. - 6.
+Name the result as forest\stands\2012\results.shp and save it in the exercise\data/ forestry/results/folder. - 7.
 Finally select Keep all records..., so you can check later what stands did not get information. - 8.
-Spauskite OK. - 9.
+Kliknout OK. - 9.
 Accept adding the new layer to your project when prompted. - 10.
 Close the Join attributes by location tool.

-Open the Attribute table for forest_stands_2012_results and review the results you got.
+Open the Attribute table for forest\stands\2012\results and review the results you got.
 Note that a number of forest stands have NULL as the value for the calculations, those are the ones having no sample plots.
 Select them all and view them in the map, they are some of the smaller stands:

-Let's calculate now the same averages for the whole forest as you did before, only this time you will use the averages you got for the stands as the bases for the calculation.
-Remember that in the previous situation, each sample plot represented a theoretical stand of $80\times80\,$ m.
+Lets calculate now the same averages for the whole forest as you did before, only this time you will use the averages you got for the stands as the bases for the calculation.
+Remember that in the previous situation, each sample plot represented a theoretical stand of $80\times80~$ m.
 Now you have to consider the area of each of the stands individually instead.
 That way, again, the average values of the parameters that are in, for example, m3/ha for the volumes are converted to total volumes for the stands.